 Lying forgotten again for another century, they were rediscovered in 1889, when Baron Giovanni di Donato, the ancestor of the current owner of the Palace, excavated his property to try to tap into a water source for his garden.

 The necropolis had been used by the Romans after the time of the Greeks, but the area was subject to flooding and it was eventually buried in feet of sediment.
 The sarcophagi the Baron found in the 1800s lie 40 feet below street level now.

 The spectacular necropolis contains dozens of rooms that are cut as one piece into the volcanic tufa — the same stone which the Roman catacombs were carved out of.

-Two years ago, Luigi La Rocca took the reins at the Soprintendenza, a government department which oversees Naples’ archaeological and cultural heritage.
+A few years ago, Luigi La Rocca took the reins at the Soprintendenza, a government department which oversees Naples’ archaeological and cultural heritage.
 The Greek necropolis was one of the first places he visited.
 From that time onward, he has made it his mission to open up the spectacular Greek necropolis to the public.

 “The tombs are almost perfectly conserved, and it’s a direct, living testament to activities in the Greek era,” La Rocca adeclares, adding “It was one of the most important and most interesting sites that I thought the Soprintendenza needed to let people know about.”